AllenInstitute/cell_type_mapper/docs/input_data_files/marker_gene_lookup.md

 [tools provided in this codebase](#creating-the-marker-gene-lookup-table) to create the marker gene lookup table. **Note:** any file that adheres to the schema below will work.
 Marker gene discovery is an open research question in the field.
-The tools in this codebase use a specific algorithm (documentation forthcoming).
+The tools in this codebase use a specific algorithm (documented [here](../algorithms/marker_gene_selection.md)).
 Users should feel free to select marker genes however they are comfortable doing so.

 ## Schema